syncfusion-content/wpf-docs/wpf/Scheduler/Getting-Started.md

 ![WPF scheduler Month view](GettingStarted_images/month-view.png)

 ## Show busy indicator
-Scheduler supports to show the busy indicator by using the `ShowBusyIndicator` property .
-Its value is `true` will load on view or visible date changed by default.
+The Scheduler supports to show the busy indicator by using the `ShowBusyIndicator` property.
+Its value will be set to `true` by default when the load on view or visible date changed.

 {% tabs %}
 {% highlight xaml %}